IoT in the soccer arena: The turf whisperer

 App for turf care

 The FC Bayern Greenkeeper App will now assist the greenkeeper and give the grass a voice.
-Sensors gather data and send it to MindSphere, the cloud-based, open IoT operating system from Siemens.
+Sensors gather data and send it to MindSphere, the leading industrial IoT as a service solution from Siemens.
 The MindSphere application then evaluates the data and converts it into action recommendations.
 Water more.
 Expose the grass to stronger or longer light.
 Start the lawn heating, or turn it down (more information about applications for MindSphere can be found here).

 Data on data

 These kinds of recommendations require a huge amount of data: light, temperature, humidity, the lawn’s salt content, wind, the chlorophyll content of the blades of grass.
 All of this data is supplied by sensors installed on the field by the Dutch stadium lighting expert SGL, allowing its customers to monitor the lighting of their lawn.
 Current weather data and forecasts are also fed into the system.